Intugle MCP

 Related Servers

-An MCP server for integrating with the Planfix project management and CRM platform.
+An MCP server for interacting with the Jotform API to manage online forms and submissions.